niknetniko/latexconvertor/README.md

 # latexconvertor
 Convert a PowerPoint with speaker's notes to a LaTeX file.
-This is really simular to the "print with speaker's notes" in Office.
+This is really similar to the "print with speaker's notes" in Office.

 ## Features &limitations